-The table below shows the average one-year costs in 2020 for different types of West Virginia colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of West Virginia colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in WV rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in WV rose 27% (ranked 4th in the US), while a 2-year or trade school increased their tuition by 17 percent.

 529 Tax Benefits for West Virginia Residents